What to Expect From Valentine's Day Sales in 2022

 If you prefer to gift something a little more personal, you can't get more personal than personalized gifts.
 (Sorry, was that too personal?)
 You can easily create custom photo books and prints at sites like Shutterfly and Snapfish.
-They tend to offer discounts in the lead-up to Valentine's Day, sometimes as high as 55%.
+They tend to offer discounts in the lead-up to Valentine's Day, with some going as high as 55%.

 Aside from those two sites, you can also expect to find outright freebies on printed photos.
 Last year, Walgreens offered an 8x10" print for free as long as you picked it up at your local store; otherwise, shipping set you back $1.99.

-Remember that you might not find Valentine's-themed discounts on these services, but their prices aren't crazily inflated for the holiday.
+Remember that you might not find Valentine's-themed discounts on these services, but their prices aren't massively inflated for the holiday.

 Alternative Valentine's Day Gifts

 A huge number of Valentine's sales require coupon codes.
 While some may be obviously advertised, you'll probably have to search around for others.
 To keep from overpaying, apply any relevant coupon codes before you hit "buy" when you're shopping online.
-Minimum orders are another common shopping trap: last year, we saw a number of retailers offering discounts on purchases of $100 or more; these restrictions could lead to you overspending all in the guise of "saving money" or earning "free" shipping.
+Minimum orders are another common shopping trap.
+Historically, we've seen a number of retailers offering discounts on purchases of $100 or more; these thresholds could lead to you overspending all in the guise of "saving money" or earning "free" shipping.

 Shipping fees are another cost to consider.
 You can't depend on free shipping to be a common Valentine's Day offer.
 If you wait until the last minute and need expedited shipping, your costs will really add up.
 Be aware of your shipping options, and opt for local retailers or in-store pickup to save money when you can.